dbuenzli/vg/README.md

 ## Sample programs

-A database of test images can be found in the `test/db` directory.
+A database of test images can be found in the [`test/db`](test/db) directory.
 An online rendering of the database with the different backends and links to the source of images is available [here][online-db]

-A few test programs and minimal rendering examples can be found in the [`test`][test] directory, see `b0 list`.
+A few test programs and minimal rendering examples can be found in the [`test`](test) directory, see `b0 list`.

 [online-db]: http://erratique.ch/software/vg/demos/db_viewer.html